nehemMagat/flutter_blue_plus/example/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## GUIDE

+pinky
+ring
+mid
+index
+thumb
+accelx
+accely
+accelz
+gyrox
+gyroy
+gyroz

+1 array (44)
+1st 4 pinky
+1st 4 ring
+1st mid
+as follows.....

+save 11 values in a single array then reverse list then save as hexadecimal, then convert from hexa to float